-The Australian Writers’ Guild honoured Karin with the Dorothy Crawford Award For Outstanding Contribution to the Profession, recognizing her services as a writer, script editor, teacher and development executive.
+The Australian Writers’ Guild honoured Karin with the Dorothy Crawford Award For Outstanding Contribution to the Profession, recognising her services as a writer, script editor, teacher and development executive.
+She is also the recipient of the Guild’s Richard Lane Award for Services to the Guild.

 Karin is the writer/director of documentaries Raoul Wallenberg: Between the Lines (winner Best Documentary AFI ), and Holding On To What is Real (nominated for the highest honour in children’s television, the Prix Jeunesse).